 Adapoids and omomyoids barely survived the Eocene-Oligocene extinctions, when colder temperatures, increased seasonality, and the retreat of rainforests to lower latitudes led to changes in mammalian biogeography.
-In North America, one genus originally considered an omomyoid but recently placed in the Adapoidea persisted until the Miocene: Ekqmowechashala, from various parts of North America (Rose and Rensberger 1983).
+In North America, one genus (originally considered an omomyoid but recently reclassified as Adapoidea) persisted until the Miocene: Ekgmowechashala (Rose and Rensberger 1983).
 This taxon has highly unusual teeth and might have been a late immigrant to North America from Asia.
 In Asia, one family of adapoids, the Sivaladapidae, retained considerable diversity as late as the Late Miocene.
-In Africa and Arabia, several fossil primates resembling extant strepsirrhines were present in the Eocene and Oligocene (approximately 34 million to 24 million years ago; Seiffert 2012).